nixworks/public/news/2011/08/2/index.md

 ##### Papuan people
 ### [Around 10,000 Papuan people demonstrate in support of independence from Indonesia in the Papuan capital of Jayapura. ](/news/2011/08/2/around-10-000-papuan-people-demonstrate-in-support-of-independence-from-indonesia-in-the-papuan-capital-of-jayapura.md)
-_Context: Jayapura, Papua, Indonesia, Papuan people_
+_Context: Indonesia, Jayapura, Papua, Papuan people_

 ##### Peter O'Neill
 ### [Peter O'Neill of Southern Highlands Province is elected Prime Minister of Papua New Guinea in a 70-24 vote, ousting acting Prime Minister Sam Abal who promises to contest the decision in court. ](/news/2011/08/2/peter-o-neill-of-southern-highlands-province-is-elected-prime-minister-of-papua-new-guinea-in-a-70-24-vote-ousting-acting-prime-minister-sa.md)
-_Context: Peter O'Neill, Sam Abal, Prime Minister, Southern Highlands Province_
+_Context: Southern Highlands Province, Sam Abal, Peter O'Neill, Prime Minister_

 ##### United States Senate
 ### [The United States Senate passes legislation to raise the debt ceiling in order to avert the 2011 US debt ceiling crisis and President Barack Obama signs it into law. ](/news/2011/08/2/the-united-states-senate-passes-legislation-to-raise-the-debt-ceiling-in-order-to-avert-the-2011-us-debt-ceiling-crisis-and-president-barack.md)